So I am pushing through a lot of the backlog that has been piling up. There has been some really big strides forward.

-First, we have brought on a new developer.
+First, we have brought on a new developer who was self-employed.
 He has hopes to help with the procedural arenas.
 The code base has been moved to a new repository to help facilitate the collaboration.

 Next, we are looking at a couple of designers to help flesh out the mechanics and overall feel of the game.
 I have been having some very interesting conversations about where the game is heading and how we should get there.